Desbloqueie Recursos Exclusivos

 So a very compelling theory

-Então uma teoria muito convincente
+Então, uma teoria muito convincente

 that's really mainstream physics.

-que é na verdade física comum.
+que é realmente física convencional.

 And if I was to put money on it, I would put money on --